-With a situation of a growing dichotomy created by past practices, the current challenges for the water services sector are split into bridging the gap between the poor and unserved in terms of access to water and sanitation services, while supporting the growth of the economy through improving infrastructure and services to industry.
+A situation of growing dichotomy created by past practices, the current challenges for the water services sector are split into bridging the gap between the poor and unserved, in terms of access to water and sanitation services, and supporting the growth of the economy through improving infrastructure and services to industry.
 The rate of urbanisation is fundamentally affecting the provision of water services and is beginning to result in regular failure of existing infrastructure.
 The increased migration from rural areas and influx to urban areas is continually putting demands on existing systems.
 In the rural areas, traditional settlements present significant challenges to service delivery.
-While many achievements have been made over the years by the water sector in addressing these issues, the greatest challenge is the aspect of sustainability of these achievements.
-The lack of investment in infrastructure operation and maintenance over the years, coupled with a skills shortage and lack of investment in replacement of infrastructure is resulting in many systems failing to meet the requirements of good service delivery.
-This situation is escalating and is evidenced by the increase in reports highlighting these problems.
+While many achievements have been made by the water sector over the years in addressing these issues, the greatest and most elusive challenge is the aspect of sustainability of these achievements.
+The lack of investment in infrastructure operation and maintenance over the years, coupled with a skills shortage and lack of investment in replacement of infrastructure, is resulting in many systems failing to meet the requirements of good service delivery.
+This situation is escalating and is evidenced by the increase in reports highlighting problems.

-The situation is further compounded by climate change, and shortages of high-quality water sources, the development of mega-cities, capacity and financial constraints, energy shortages and higher expectations for water are challenging the sustainability of the water industry in the long term.
-Efficient use of water for domestic, industrial and mining purposes, as well as improved sanitation, are critical for improving public health, eradicating poverty and contributing to global competitiveness.
+The situation is further compounded by climate change; shortages of high-quality water sources, growing megacities, growing informal settlements, capacity and financial constraints, energy shortages and higher expectations for water, which are challenging the sustainability of the water industry in the long term.
+Efficient use of water for domestic, industrial and mining purposes, as well as improved sanitation, will be critical for improving public health, eradicating poverty and contributing to global competitiveness.

 Taking into account all of the achievements and developments to date, it is clear that South Africa has amassed a substantial knowledge base and the competencies required to face the future challenges.
-However, there is a need to develop more environmentally-sound technologies and processes that command greater integration in the solutions they provide.
-A more holistic and integrated approach is required towards providing sustainable solutions, focusing on aspects related to the participation of society, the impact on the environment and resource base, institutional and management issues, minimisation of wastes and other emerging issues.
+However, there is a need to develop greater environmentally-sound technologies and processes that command greater integration in the solutions they provide.
+A more holistic and integrated approach is required towards providing sustainable solutions focusing on aspects related to the participation of society, the impact on the environment and resource base, institutional and management issues, minimisation of wastes and other emerging issues.